-- We will support elders to live in their own homes for as long as possible and ensure adequate supports are available for those who can no longer do so, by: - ♦ Completing a review of existing programs in order to project, over a 20-year period, policy and financial needs - Developing updated capital projections for long-term care and dementia beds - Developing financing options for long-term care facilities - ♦ Proposing a regulatory framework for long-term care - ♦ Developing an action plan for enhanced home and community care services - ♦ Developing an action plan for expanded palliative care services - ♦ Building more Seniors' Supported Independent Living units - Marketing preventative maintenance, renovation and mobility upgrades to assist seniors to age in place.
+- We will support elders to live in their own homes for as long as possible and ensure adequate supports are available for those who can no longer do so, by: - ♦ Completing a review of existing programs in order to project, over a 20-year period, policy and financial needs. - Oeveloping updated capital projections for long-term care and dementia beds. - ♦ Developing financing options for long-term care facilities. - ◊ Proposing a regulatory framework for long-term care. - Developing and implementing an action plan for enhanced home and community care services. - Oeveloping and implementing an action plan for expanded palliative care services. - ♦ Building more Seniors' Supported Independent Living units. - ♦ Marketing preventative maintenance, renovation and mobility upgrades to assist seniors to age in place.